matrix-org/gsoc/_projects/authenticated_3rd_party_invites.md

 desc: Invite and kick users in a room based on some external authorisation.
 requirements:
  - Understanding of the matrix Client-Server API
- - Familiarity with Javascript & React
- - Familiarity with a programming language with a good matrix SDK (for the server side component).
 difficulty: medium
 issues:
 mentors: